-Difference Between Direct and Indirect Discrimination
+What is the Difference Between Direct and Indirect Discrimination?

-Direct and indirect discrimination can really violate the right of certain individuals and groups.
+- Direct and indirect discrimination can violate the right of certain individuals and groups.
 Once proven, the aggressor may go to jail and has to pay for bail, which is usually of a big amount.

 1.”Mechanic at work seattle” by Seattle Municipal Archives [CC BY 2.0] via Wikimedia Commons